dgbailey/Sprint-Challenge--JavaScript/README.md

     which we have also bound manually (not implicitly).

 5. Why do we need super() in an extended class?
-Super() enables us to link other inheritance chains (access to attributes and methods of ancestor objects) to our child object's context ('this').
+Super() enables us to link other inheritance chains (eg access to attributes and methods of ancestor objects) to our child object's context ('this').

 ## Project Set up